 Notes

-Crumb topping: The topping should form coarse crumbs that you can sprinkle evenly over the batter.
-Don’t worry if it looks a bit rustic—it’s meant to.
+Crumb topping: The topping should form coarse crumbs—don’t worry if it looks a little rustic.
+That’s part of the charm.

-Baking time: Ovens can vary, and the moisture in the apples can affect baking time.
-Begin checking at 30 minutes and bake until a pick inserted into the center of the cake comes out clean.
+Baking time: Oven temperatures vary, and apple moisture can affect the bake.
+Start checking around 30 minutes and bake until a pick inserted in the center comes out clean.

-Storage: Store in an airtight container at room temperature for 3 to 4 days.
+Storage: Store in an airtight container at room temperature for up to 3 days, or refrigerate for 5 days.
+Wrap well and freeze up to 2 months.